Meriden, New Hampshire

 Meriden is an unincorporated community in the eastern part of the town of Plainfield in Sullivan County, New Hampshire, United States.
-Meriden is home to Kimball Union Academy, a private boarding school.
+It is the location of Kimball Union Academy, a private boarding school.
 New Hampshire Route 120 passes through the village, leading north to Lebanon and south to Claremont.

 Meriden has a separate ZIP code (03770) from the rest of Plainfield.